October 6, 2022

 1.3.2 The requirements of the CCPA

-However, it must be emphasized that the CCPA does not require websites to obtain cookie consent before collecting the data from minors but before selling their data.
-What counts as “selling” under the CCPA is defined as the act of “disclosing” or “making available” personal information “for monetary or other valuable consideration”.
+However, it must be emphasized that the CCPA does not require websites to obtain cookie consent before collecting data from minors but before selling their data.
+What counts as “selling” under the CCPA is defined as the act of “disclosing” or “making available” personal information “for monetary or other valuable consideration.”

 1.3.3 The requirements in Canada